Machine Learning (In) Security: A Stream of Problems: Discussion: Understanding ML

 \subsection{The arms race will always exist}

-The arms race between attack and defense solutions is a cycle that will always exist, requiring that both sides keep investing in new approaches in order to overcome their adversaries.
-Thus, new approaches from one of the sides result in a reaction from the another one, as shown in Figure~\ref{fig:attack_vs_defense_solutions}, where defense solutions follow the steps mentioned in this work to build \ac{ML} defense solutions and attackers follow the steps required to create an attack: they first find the weakness of the defense solutions, use these weakness to develop an exploit, which is then delivered to be executed, producing new data for \ac{ML} models to be trained, restarting the cycle~\cite{10.1145/3199674}.
-Finally, we advocate that defense solutions try to reduce the gap present in this cycle (the development of new attacks and the generation of solutions for them) by following the recommendations of this work.
+The arms race between attack and defense solutions is a cycle that will always exist, requiring that both sides keep investing in new approaches to overcome their adversaries.
+Thus, new approaches from one the sides result in a reaction from another one, as shown in Fig.~\ref{fig:attack_vs_defense_solutions}, where defense solutions follow the steps mentioned in this work to build \ac{ML} defense solutions and attackers follow the steps required to create an attack: they first find the weakness of the defense solutions, use this weakness to develop an exploit, which is then delivered to be executed, producing new data for \ac{ML} models to be trained, restarting the cycle~\cite{10.1145/3199674}.
+Finally, we advocate that defense solutions try to reduce the gap present in this cycle (the development of new attacks and the generation of solutions for them) by following the recommendations of this work \review{and other works in the literature that make use of robustness verification to prevent attacks against adversaries~\cite{li2020sok}}.

+\review{To help the development of future ML solutions for cybersecurity, we created a checklist\footnote{The draft version of the checklist is available at \blind.} that is an adaptation based on the challenges, pitfalls, and problems reported in this work.
+Thus, anyone developing or reviewing a solution can fill the questions on this checklist and get feedback reporting what could be improved or corrected according to our findings.}